Congress-Bundestag Youth Exchange Program A FLAG Sponsored Program

 Congress-Bundestag Youth Scholarship (CBYX) Program

-Initiated in 1984, CBYX gives U.S. and German youth, aged 15 to 18 years, the opportunity to practice interpersonal skills and develop leadership qualities essential to meet future challenges and opportunities on both a national and international scale.
+Initiated in 1984, CBYX gives U.S. and German youths, aged 15 to 18 years, the opportunity to practice interpersonal skills and develop leadership qualities essential in meeting future challenges and opportunities on both a national and international scale.
 The overall U.S. diplomacy goal of CBYX is to maintain and strengthen the ties between the U.S. and Germany today and well into the future.

 Students are highly vetted through a merit-based scholarship competition with final approval being designated by FLAG and the German Bundestag.
 CBYX students have their own health insurance and spending money.
-While on program, they are required to participate in community service, learn about political, cultural and historical aspects of the U.S., and to share their culture, formally and informally, within their host communities.
+While in the program they are required to participate in community service and learn the political, cultural and historical aspects of the U.S., as well as their culture, formally and informally, within their host communities.